modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ## Memory management

+\tldr{You can reduce allocations with careful array management.}

 After ensuring type stability, one should try to reduce the number of heap allocations a program makes.
 Again, the Julia manual has a series of tricks related to [arrays and allocations](https://docs.julialang.org/en/v1.12-dev/manual/performance-tips/#Memory-management-and-arrays) which you should take a look at.
+In particular, try to modify existing arrays instead of allocating new objects.

 And again, you can also choose to error whenever an allocation occurs, with the help of [AllocCheck.jl](https://github.com/JuliaLang/AllocCheck.jl).
 By annotating a function with `@check_allocs`, if the function is run and the compiler detects that it might allocate, it will throw an error.